puppeteer/puppeteer/docs/api/puppeteer.elementhandle.__eval.md

 # ElementHandle.$$eval() method

-This method runs `document.querySelectorAll` within the element and passes it as the first argument to `pageFunction`.
-If there's no element matching `selector`, the method throws an error.
+Runs the given function on an array of elements matching the given selector in the current element.

-If `pageFunction` returns a Promise, then `frame.$$eval` would wait for the promise to resolve and return its value.
+If the given function returns a promise, then this method will wait till the promise resolves.

 **Signature:**